COMPREHENSIVE CLEFT CARE: WHY IS A CRANIOFACIAL TEAM IMPORTANT?

 Cleft lip and palate are major birth deformities with worldwide prevalence, associated with definite clinical and psychosocial impact on the society.
 Cleft lip and cleft palate are openings or split in the upper lip, the roof of the mouth (palate) or both.
 They result when facial structures that are developing in an unborn baby don’t close completely.
 This deformity directly or indirectly affects the lip, palate, teeth, jaws, ear, nose and even majority of the face in severe cases.
 The human face has its own growth phase like the rest of the body and this is affected by the cleft condition, creating functional and esthetic challenges.
 The sequelae of the cleft can cause limitation in vital aspects like airway, sucking, feeding, speech, etc which are detrimental to the child’s social well-being.
 Thus, cleft surgeries are required at certain stages in accordance with the growth of the child and its needs.

-What is the need for a
+What is the need for a cleft craniofacial team?

 Because of the multi-faceted nature of this condition, expert team care required.
 A general cleft- craniofacial team consists of craniofacial surgeons, pediatricians, anesthesiologists, maxillofacial surgeons, ENT surgeons, speech therapists, audiologists, dentists, orthodontists.
 In this way issues with child care, general health, surgical anesthetic preparation and safety, cleft defects of the lip or palate or nose, bone grafting, hearing, speech, psychological and emotional status, dental problems and even teeth alignment are addressed as a whole.